stradichenko/PKB-theme/content/posts/markdown-boilerplate.md

 ## Code

 Inline `code` is wrapped with backticks.
+Modern web development practices {{< cite "zhang2023" "/bibtex/references.bib" "apa" "true" >}} emphasize the importance of clean, well-documented code.
+This has been consistently shown in the literature {{< cite "miller2022" "/bibtex/references.bib" "chicago" "true" >}}.

 ```python
 # Code block with syntax highlighting